jewmich/wordpress/README.md

 You will need to install both Docker and Docker Compose.
 See [Install Docker Compose](https://docs.docker.com/compose/install/) for instructions.

+Use the `docker/import_sql.sh` script to import the www.jewmich.com database into your Docker MySQL container.

 Once you have that installed, run `docker-compose up` inside the `docker/` subdirectory.
 When it finishes starting the containers, you will be able to access the site at [http://127.0.0.1](http://127.0.0.1).
 You can access the [MailerCatcher](https://mailcatcher.me/) instance for testing e-mails at [http://127.0.0.1:1080](http://127.0.0.1:1080).

 # Deployment